silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 ### Indentation

-Always use hard tabs rather then spaces for indentation, with one tab per nesting level.
+Always use hard tabs rather than spaces for indentation, with one tab per nesting level.

 ### Maximum Line Length